-Chiiwa-kyo is located in Shinshiro City, Aichi Prefecture.
+Chiiwa-kyo is located in Shinshiro City, Aichi Prefecture (in the Chubu Region).
 It is a range of gorges spanning four kilometers in the upper reaches of the Chiiwa River, a tributary of the Ure River.
-Situated in the Tenryu-Okumikawa Quasi-National Park, this area has many steep and rocky hills and mountains, and is therefore also known as a mecca of free climbing (although you need to be careful not to disturb your surroundings because these rocky mountains are protected by law).
-You can see a Japan’s natural beauty here.
+Situated in the Tenryu-Okumikawa Quasi-National Park, this area has many steep and rocky hills and mountains.
+So therefore, it is popular as a mecca of free climbing.
+(But you need to be careful not to disturb your surroundings because these rocky mountains are protected by law).
+You can see Japan’s natural beauty here.

 I visited there on a sunny day in May 2016 with my friend.
 After visiting several places in Horai Town, we got to Chiiwa-kyo in the afternoon.
 We parked the car in the narrowest parking space I’ve ever seen and started walking.

-The ground we walked on was not made up of normal soil but of bedrock.
-It was a large river-bed, seemingly consisting of one piece of flat smooth bedrock.
+The ground we walked on didn’t consist of normal soil but of bedrock.
+It was a large river-bed, seemingly made up of one piece of flat smooth bedrock.
 There was a stream in which very clear water flowed, forming interesting features like small waterfalls and rapids everywhere.

 After walking in the woods for fifteen minutes, we arrived at the foot of the cliff, which stood dauntingly in front of us.
 My friend wanted to climb, but unfortunately I was already exhausted by then from walking all day long.

 Furthermore, the majestic presence of the cliff was enough to discourage me, and I didn’t want to die.
 I said to him, “I can’t go.”
 So he told me to wait there.
 The place where I was waiting was tranquil, being surrounded by lush dense woods.